 Which types of price disparities are there?

 Intermediation is certainly highly innovative on this topic and it applies increasingly sophisticated ways to generate price disparities.
-We will analyse them in another post.
+We will analyse them in this other post.

 How do I control my hotel’s price disparities?
 When I achieve it, which results should I expect?